 Comparison Introduction

-Traders looking for a good value in investing services have probably heard of both Charles Schwab and Etrade.
-With millions of accounts, these firms are some of the leaders in the industry.
-So which is better - Etrade or Charles Schwab?
-Let's find out.
+Investors shopping for strong value in brokerage services have likely come across both Charles Schwab and E*TRADE.
+With millions of client accounts, these two firms remain major names in the industry.
+So which comes out ahead - E*TRADE or Charles Schwab?
+Let's take a closer look.

 Comparison Table